Hk669/HacksArena/README.md

 # HacksArena - Event App

 HacksArena is an event management application designed to streamline the organization and participation in hackathons.
-Whether you are hosting a hackathon or looking to participate, HacksArena provides a centralized platform to manage events, connect with participants, and stay updated on upcoming hackathons.
+Whether you are hosting a hackathon or looking to participate, HacksArena provides a centralized platform to manage events, connect with participants, and stay updated on upcoming hackathons. the application is completely built on `Azure postgresSQL` with `Django`.

 ## Features